-Although the potential rezoning was abandoned, the applicant did give consideration to the earlier feedback received, and has designed the site to address and incorporate many of the neighbors' concerns and requests.
+Although the potential rezoning was abandoned, the applicant did give consideration to the earlier feedback received and has designed the site to address and incorporate the neighbors' concerns and requests.
 On February 22, 2018, the applicant held a neighborhood meeting to present this multifamily residential proposal.
-At that meeting it was confirmed that the buildings would not exceed the 35 foot height maximum, the entrance to the site would align with Donnington Circle, the project would be age-targeted, all units would be rentals, floor plans would range from studios to 3 bedrooms and that a large portion of the site would be graded so that the townhomes finished floor elevation would be below Plum Creek Boulevard.
+At that meeting it was confirmed

+Color rendering view from Plum Creek Boulevard that the building would not exceed the 35 foot height maximum, the entrance to the site would align with Donnington Circle, the project would be age-targeted, all units would be rentals, floor plans would range from studios to 3 bedrooms and that a large portion of the site would be graded so that the townhomes finished floor elevation would be below Plum Creek Boulevard.
 The site, as designed, meets these assurances made at the neighborhood meeting and also, includes median improvements and landscaping, additional landscape screening on the perimeter of the property, and orientation of active use pool and barbeque area away from all surrounding residential neighborhoods.

-External Referrals

-Staff sent external referral requests to the service providers, Douglas County agencies, Colorado Parks and Wildlife, and surrounding Homeowner Associations (HOAs) and Metropolitan Districts.
+External Referrals Staff sent external referral requests to the service providers, Douglas County agencies, Colorado Parks and Wildlife, and surrounding Homeowner Associations (HOAs) and Metropolitan Districts.
 The service providers and agencies returned standard comments, such as labeling of dry utility easements, and all comments have been addressed.
 Staff did not receive any written comments from the HOAs or Metropolitan Districts.
-Staff received one email inquiry in March asking about the number of units proposed, which staff confirmed to be 155 dwelling units.

-Public Notice

-Public notice signs were posted on the property and the applicant mailed notice letters to property owners and Homeowner Associations (HOA) within 300 feet of the property, at least 15 days prior to the public hearings.
-Town staff published notice of the Planning Commission and Town Council public hearings on the Town's website and featured the proposal on the Development Activity map.
+Staff received one inquiry by email in March asking about the number of units proposed, which staff confirmed to be 155 dwelling units.
+Public Notice Public notice signs were posted on the property and the applicant mailed notice letters to property owners and Homeowner Associations (HOA) within 300 feet of the property.
+Town staff published notice of the Planning Commission public hearing on the Town's website and featured the proposal on the Development Activity map.
 To date, staff has not received any inquiries about the upcoming public hearing.

-Planning Commission Public Hearing and Findings

-Planning Commission held a public hearing on August 23rd.
-Two members of the public addressed the Commission, both of whom have been actively involved with the project proposals through the neighborhood outreach process over the past couple years.
-They both expressed support for the final proposal, and thanked the applicant for working with them to address most of their concerns and objections.
-Although they would like the property to be restored to its historic elevations, they were happy with the finished floor elevations proposed along Plum Creek Boulevard, the lower building heights along the north property boundary and the use of landscaping in the buffer areas.
-The Commission asked for more detail about the historic elevations and the approved fill and grading in the mid-2000s.
-The applicant indicated that 16,000 CY of dirt would be removed from the site.
-The Commission expressed appreciation to the applicant for working closely with the neighbors, and the overall site design.
+Findings Staff analyzed the proposed site plan according to the requisite review criteria.
 The property is not within the Skyline-Ridgeline Protection Area, nor is it within any FEMA or Town identified floodplain.
 It has been determined that no protected or endangered species are present on the site.
-The Planning Commission voted 5-0 to recommend approval of the Site Development Plan, based on the following findings:

-- The Site Development Plan supports the objectives of the Town's Vision Plan and the Comprehensive Master Plan, - The Site Development Plan meets the requirements and standards of the Heckendorf Ranch Planned Development Plan and Planned Development Zoning Regulations, - The Site Development Plan meets the intent and criteria of the Municipal Code, Chapter 17.50 Residential / Non-Residential Interface Regulations, - The Site Development Plan complies with the review and approval criteria of the Municipal Code, Chapter 17.38 Site Development Plan, and - Adequate water, wastewater, storm sewer and road infrastructure exists or is proposed with this project to serve the property.
+All staff site plan comments and external referral comments have been addressed.
+In conclusion, staff makes the following findings regarding the proposed Site Development Plan for Lot 1, Heckendorf Ranch Filing No. 2, Amendment No. 3: - The Site Development Plan supports the objectives of the Town's Vision Plan and the Comprehensive Master Plan, - The Site Development Plan meets the requirements and standards of the Heckendorf Ranch Planned Development Plan and Planned Development Zoning Regulations, - The Site Development Plan complies with the review and approval criteria of the Municipal Code, Chapter 17.38, and - Adequate water, wastewater, storm sewer and road infrastructure exists or is proposed with this project to serve the property.
+Budget Impact Development of the property will generate review and impact fees, along with use taxes for multifamily developments.

-Budget Impact

-Development of the property will generate review and impact fees, along with use taxes for multifamily developments.
 Other ongoing cost of serving a new neighborhood, in terms of public infrastructure and services, will be comparable to other multifamily residential developments in Castle Rock.

-Recommendation

-Based on the analysis and findings summarized in this report, Planning Commission and staff recommend approval.
+Recommendation Based on the analysis and findings summarized in this report, staff recommends that Planning Commission recommend approval.
+Proposed Motion I move to recommend to Town Council approval of the Site Development Plan for Lot 1, Heckendorf Ranch Filing No. 2, Amendment No. 3.
+Attachments Attachment A: Vicinity Map Attachment B: Site Development Plan T:\Development Review\Heckendorf Ranch\Heckendorf Ranch Filing 2 A3 L1 - Epoque\SDP18-0010\Public Hearings\Planning Commission 8-23-18

-Proposed Motion

-I move to approve the Resolution as introduced by title.

-Attachments

-- Attachment A: Vicinity Map

-- Attachment B: Resolution

-- Attachment B, Exhibit 1: SDP

-- Attachment C: Planning Commission Minutes